Our God Who Raises the Dead

-Eve declares herself as the hero of this story.
-But then Eve experiences exponential hardship and suffering.
+Eve declares herself as the hero of this story, but then she experiences exponential hardship and suffering.
 Her older son murders her younger son, Abel.
 Anyone who has children who don’t get along, maybe even hate each other, understands the enormous emotional agony Eve experienced at the hands of her son, Cain.
 Death took up residence in Eve’s home and most likely in her heart.
 How could life ever be good again?
 Yet in Genesis 4:25 we see a change in Eve’s perspective on life when she gives birth to Seth:

 Notice the transformation in her thinking.
 God is the one who gave her the capacity to be a life-giver.

 Take a page from Eve’s life.
 The heart of a life-giver learns that God is the reference point for every detail in life.
 The answers to all of our questions, including how to offer help and hope to hurting people, how to interact with a wayward child, how to help turn a grieving widow’s heart toward Jesus, and more, all come from Him.
 The widow in the beginning of this devotional is like Eve, broken hearted at the death of her dreams, the love of her life.
 Death creeps around her heart and home, but God is the one who raises the dead to life.
 She spills out her hurt to God and cries out to Him for help.
 There is hope for this woman, especially if a friend recognizes the opportunity to be a life-giver to her.
 Perhaps you are like that widow and you desperately need life-giving encouragement.
 Start as this widow does, cry out to the Lord, plead with Him to open your eyes to His presence.